sheldyso/sheldyso.github.io/index.md

 ### Semester 1 - Training a Fastai Convolutional Neural Network

+In this module, I used a rock, paper, scissors image dataset and created mutiple CNN learners to explore different methods of improving the accuracy of the predictions.
+This was done in a Jupyter notebook using google colaboratory for the training.
+This was also paired with SciKit-image.
+The completed notebook can be viewed [here](https://github.com/sheldyso/Rock-Paper-Scissors-CNN).

 ### Semester 2 - SciKit-Learn data insights and visualisation

 ## Systems design and development